 ■ Standard Poodles

-Although any dog breed can develop the deadly condition bloat, and other factors such as bolting food and stress, are associated with the condition, deep chested-dogs are more frequently prone to GDV.
-This is thought to be because when the stomach builds up gas in a deep-chested dog, the deep chest cavity allows for more expansion of the stomach than in shallower chested breeds, which allows a more exaggerated condition that contributes to the stomach flipping on itself.
+Although any dog breed can develop deadly bloat, and other factors such as bolting food and stress are associated with the condition, deep-chested dogs are more frequently prone to gastric dilatation-volvulus.
+This is thought to be because when the stomach builds up gas in a deep-chested dog, the large chest cavity allows for more expansion of the stomach than in shallower chested breeds.
+This allows a more exaggerated condition that contributes to the stomach flipping on itself.
 In addition, the space afforded by the deeper cavity may also allow the stomach more room to rotate.

-■ Feed several small meals instead of one or two large ones so dogs are not as hungry and are less likely to bolt feed or develop blockages and gas.
+■ Feed several small meals instead of one or two large ones so your companion is not as hungry and is less likely to bolt food or develop blockages and gas.

 ■ Separate dogs, and other pets, at feeding time if competitive eating is contributing to them gulping down their meals.